Hardikx10/Task-Management-App/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory and add your MongoDB connection string, JWT secret, and other required configurations:
+   Create a `.env` file in the backend directory and add your MongoDB connection string, JWT secret, and other required configurations:

    ```
-   MONGO_URI=your-mongodb-connection-string
+   DATABASE_URL=your-mongodb-connection-string
    JWT_SECRET=your-jwt-secret
-   NEXT_PUBLIC_API_URL=https://your-backend-url.com

    ```
+   Create a `.env` file in the frontend directory and add your backend API URL:

+    BACKEND_URL=your backend deployed url

 4. Run the project locally: